kimianili00/co2-dashboard/README.md

 -World choropleth map per selected year.

 What I learned :
-How to clean and validate real-world CSV files (missing and malformed rows).
+-How to clean and validate real-world CSV files (missing and malformed rows).

-How to use Plotly to build interactive charts and export them as HTML.
+-How to use Plotly to build interactive charts and export them as HTML.

-Basics of Shiny for Python reactivity and layout.
+-Basics of Shiny for Python reactivity and layout.

-Dockerizing a small Python app and thinking a bit about image size and caching.
+-Dockerizing a small Python app and thinking a bit about image size and caching.

 At first my Docker build failed because I forgot to copy the data file — that helped me learn about Docker context.”